jdevries3133/chaotic_christmas_present/custom_protocol_server/README.md

 - [ ] Reach minimum viable behavior
 - [ ] Begin designing puzzles, including frontend "documentation"
 - [ ] Revisit interprocess communication

+# Unit Tests

+Fair warning: unit test are SLOW.
+Currently taking ~10 seconds and counting with only a few tests.
+Most tests involve starting and stopping socket servers insubprocesses which necessarily involves waiting for OS-level "TIME_WAIT" to free sockets.
+Note the single time.sleep call in `multiport.server.Server.stop()`.
+That may cause unpredictable behavior on different platforms.